Tech Support Comedy: Star members

-TSC Community

-Tech Support Comedy members pride themselves on being a strong, close knit community.
-To this end, they have not only provided tech support to each other, but also emotional support when needed (see karma request section below), whether through submissions, comments, the TSC Forum, chat rooms, or even real world meetings, including group barbecues.

 Privacy on TSC

-Privacy is taken quite seriously on TSC.
-When members submit anything, they make it a point to alter or obliterate any names, e-mail addresses or other identifying information on the posting to something generic.
-This is done to guard the privacy of all those concerned in the post.
-For example, members that post to TSC often change their own names to their usernames in posted conversations, replace the name of other parties to starfish, EU or some other amusing (but generic) name, and obliterate the e-mail address and/or phone numbers to something that deliberately leads nowhere, or simply black it out or obscure it.
-Place of employment is often purposefully omitted or otherwise altered into something very basic and unidentifiable, since a number of companies frown upon any discussion of internal events, and doing so can potentially result in the member being disciplined, including the possibility of being suspended or terminated from their job, should the company discover and identify the person making the post.
+Privacy was taken quite seriously on TSC.
+Whenever members submitted anything to the site, they made it a point to alter or obliterate any names, e-mail addresses or other identifying information on the post to something generic.
+This was done to guard the privacy of all concerned.
+For example, members often changed their own names to their usernames in posted conversations, replaced the name of other parties to starfish, FNG, EU or some other amusing (but generic) name, altered any e-mail addresses and/or phone numbers to something that deliberately led nowhere, or simply blacked it out or obscured it.
+Place of employment was purposefully omitted or otherwise altered into something very basic and unidentifiable, since employers have traditionally frowned upon any discussion of internal events, and doing so could potentially result in the member being disciplined, including the possibility of being suspended or terminated from their job, should the company discover and identify the member making the post.

 Karma requests

-Occasionally, a member may be going through difficulties in their life or job in one form or another, may be interviewing for a big promotion at their job, or may just need a positive boost in their lives, so they put in a karma request.
-These requests provide a show of support and solidarity for fellow members, since at other times, that member may have given karma to another in a previous karma request.
+Occasionally, a member may be going through difficulties in their life or job in one form or another, they may have a pending interview for a big promotion at their job (or for a new, better paying job), or may just need a positive boost in their lives, so they would put in a karma request.
+These requests provide a show of support and solidarity for fellow members, since at other times, that same member may have symbolically given karma to another member in a previous karma request.
 Often, each member has their own unique way of providing karma, and can also provide any advice or assistance as requested/needed.
-Not only does it show the aforementioned support, but it can also help serve to cheer up the member who posted the request, since the karma delivery can often be done in a very humorous way.
-Traditionally, after the trouble passes or the tech receives the promotion they interviewed for, the member makes a follow-up post, thanks all who helped, and symbolically returns any unused karma to the pool.
+Not only does it show the aforementioned support amongst the community, but it can also helped serve to cheer up the member who posted the request, since the karma delivery can often be done in a very humorous way.
+Traditionally, after the trouble passes or the tech receives the promotion they interviewed for, the member makes a follow-up post, thanks all who helped, and symbolically returned any unused karma to the pool.